Tatbir: Practice

 Performance of Tatbir in Iran.
 An image from Brooklyn Museum.
 The image is taken between 1876 and 1933.

 Tatbir, also called Zanjeer Zani or Qama Zani, is practiced by some Shia Muslims on the day of Ashura on the 10 Muharram of the Islamic calendar and on the 40th day after Ashura, known as Arba'een (or Chehelom in Persian) by Twelver Shias around the world.
 Some Shia may also perform tatbir on other occasions as well.

 The practice of Tatbir includes striking oneself with a talwar, a type of sword, on the head, causing blood to flow in remembrance of the pain felt by Husayn ibn Ali.
 Some also hit their back and/or chest with blades attached to chains.

 Fatwas

 Tatbir are contested among Shia clerics.
-While some traditionalist clerics allow believers to indulge in tatbir, modernist clerics deem it impermissible because it is considered self-harm, thus haram in Islam.
-Most religious authorities associate all forms of self-flagellation and blood-letting as ways to relate to painful deaths during the battle of Karbala by Imam Husayn and supporters.
+While some clerics allow believers to indulge in tatbir, a large portion of clerics generally deem it impermissible, because it is considered an innovation, as well as self-harm, thus being haram in Islam.
+The religious authorities who permit it associate all forms of self-flagellation and blood-letting as ways to relate to painful deaths during the battle of Karbala by Imam Husayn and supporters.